 The distinction between the neural basis of the habit system and the voluntary or goal-directed action system can be made in vertebrates as well.
-There is not sufficient space here to adequately review the extensive literature on this dissociation, but it appears that, in mammals at least, S-R habit learning can be mediated at many locations within the nervous system, including the spinal cord (Chen and Wolpaw, 1995), the basal ganglia (White, 1989), and the striatum (Yin et al., 2004), whereas goal-directed R-O learning is mediated by cortical structures, such as the prelimbic area and the insular cortex (Balleine and Dickinson, 1998a).
+There is not sufficient space here to adequately review the extensive literature on this dissociation, but it appears that in mammals at least S-R habit learning can be mediated at many locations within the nervous system, including the spinal cord (Chen and Wolpaw, 1995), the basal ganglia (White, 1989), and the striatum (Yin et al., 2004), while goal-directed R-O learning is mediated by cortical structures, such as the prelimbic area and the insular cortex (Balleine and Dickinson, 1998a).
+Similar pathways and circuits appear to be involved in modulating these two forms of instrumental control (Balleine and O'Doherty, 2010).